ROCm/TransferBench/docs/reference/presets.rst

 - Supports GFX or DMA executor.
 Each of SRC and DST can independently be GPU or Null, but not both Null simultaneously.

-- **Invalid configs skipped:** The following configurations are skipped:
+- Invalid configs are skipped in two cases:

   - ``exe`` = DMA and (``src`` = N or ``dst`` = N)
   - ``src`` = N and ``dst`` = N